 One of the easiest, if not the easiest way to make anywhere look super stylish.
-It is also an extremely easy way for beginners to create a super sleek look without having to do a degree in interior design.
+It is also an extremely easy way for beginners to create a super sleek look without having to do a degree in interior design, and with the fantastic array of marble look tiles available you can easily create a scheme that will look great for years to come.
 Your choices are very simple – black or white.
-Your main decisions will relate to the larger surface areas and your fixtures.
-So your bath, sink, toilet and then your flooring and tiling.
+Your main decisions will relate to the larger surface areas and your fixtures, so your bath, sink, toilet and then your flooring and tiling.
 Just remember to use the same whites and blacks to the best of your ability.
-Nothing will ruin the polished look of the room like gleaming white tiles next to an off white wall, or darkest black marble against a faded black set of accessories.
+Nothing will ruin the slick look of the room like gleaming white tiles next to an off white wall, or darkest black marble against a faded black set of accessories.
 It is also a good idea to remember that you can use colours other than black if you want to soften the look.
-Grey is a great choice and works well with some splashes of bold colours should you choose to elaborate your design.
+Grey is a great choice and works well with some splashes of block monochrome colours should you choose to elaborate your design.

-Monochrome isn’t for everyone, and that is fine because the world of interior design is never just rules and logic – it is creative, exciting and varies greatly.
+Monochrome isn’t for everyone, and that’s fine because the world of interior design is never just rules and logic – it’s creative, exciting and varies greatly.
 So you could follow a path of using naturals in your bathroom design, and natural doesn’t just mean a few twigs and shells on the side of the bath.
-You could use stone or even wood as a key material element.
-Certain woods are ideal for use in the bathroom (think water resistant woods like teak).
-Woods can also look stunning and bring a real warmth and spa feel to a bathroom.
+You could use a stone or even wood look as a key material element.
+The look of wood can also look stunning and bring a real warmth and spa feel to a bathroom.
 You could also look at bringing nature in in other ways – setting a succulents garden from a repurposed wooden crate, adding a living wall (if you’re daring), featuring macro art of things from nature, letting in more natural light, playing with natural accessories – the list is endless.
-Try to veer away from tacky nature design like shell prints on the wall or hideous dolphin themed shower curtains and get clever with how you incorporate it – the payoff will be great.
+Try to veer away from tacky nature design like shell prints on the wall or dolphin themed shower curtains and get clever with how you incorporate it – the payoff will be great.

 Anything you put in a bathroom should have a purpose, regardless of what it is.
 Even if it is a cactus – you must be putting it in there to pull together your outdoor in theme, or to draw the eye to the window ledge.
 Putting items in your bathroom ‘just because’ will result in clutter.
 When it comes to bathroom furniture, the same rule applies.
 If you do introduce any, as well as knowing why it is there you also need to ensure that the furniture is simple.
 Any fussy details like printing, flamboyant handles or bold design just won’t work unless you’re going for a very standout room design.
 Try to aim for clean and simple pieces that offer you a use, and that could be deemed classic.